MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/next-steps-submit-app-cloud-partner-portal.md

 If you have been granted access to the [Cloud Partner Portal](https://cloudpartner.azure.com) in response to the information you provided in [step 1](fill-app-submission-form-appsource.md), proceed to [create an offer](https://cloudpartner.azure.com/#new/microsoft-crm/form/offerSettings) on the Cloud partner Portal to submit your app.

 All apps that are submitted to be listed on AppSource go through a certification process.
-More information: [Appendix: App certification checklist](appendix-app-certification-checklist.md)
+For information about the checks done in the certification process, see [Appendix: App certification checklist](appendix-app-certification-checklist.md)

 Detailed information about submitting an app for Dynamics 365 Customer Engagement is available in the Cloud Partner Portal [documentation](https://cloudpartner.azure.com/#documentation/crm-create-offer).
 The portal documentation is only accessible to authorized users of the Cloud Partner Portal.